Piyush-Tiwatne/INFRAWATCH-Linux-Infrastructure-Monitoring-System/README.md

 Running process count
 2. Node Exporter

-Node Exporter exposes Linux system metrics for Prometheus to collect.
+Node Exporter collects Linux system-level metrics and exposes them in a format that Prometheus can scrape.

+Node Exporter runs on:

-Endpoint: localhost:9100
+localhost:9100
 3. Prometheus

 Prometheus periodically scrapes metrics exposed by Node Exporter and stores them as time-series data.

+The current scrape interval is:

-Scrape interval: 15 seconds
+15 seconds
 4. Grafana

-Grafana connects to Prometheus and uses PromQL queries to visualize the collected metrics.
+Grafana connects to Prometheus and queries the collected time-series data using PromQL.

-The InfraWatch dashboard displays:
+The InfraWatch dashboard visualizes:

 CPU usage
 Memory usage